 - A new CAP to deliver at least 10% of agricultural area under “high diversity landscape features”.
 Wild Europe will be re-stressing its proposal for a supplementary Ecological Focus Area, tradable at regional level, to promote creation of consolidated large areas of natural ecosystem funded by CAP

-A more mixed picture for renewable
+A more mixed picture for renewable energy

 For renewable energy, and the related RE Strategy, the picture is more mixed.